DNP – Family Nurse Practitioner Track (DNP-FNP) Admission Requirements:

-- An earned a baccalaureate degree in nursing (BSN or BAN), master’s degree in nursing, or doctor of nursing practice (DNP) from a regionally accredited institution and a nationally accredited nursing program.
-A minimum GPA of 3.0 from their previous baccalaureate nursing program; a minimum GPA of 3.2 from a previous Master’s in Nursing program or a Doctor of Nursing Practice program.
+- An earned a baccalaureate degree in nursing (BSN or BAN), or a master’s degree in nursing from a regionally accredited institution and a nationally accredited nursing program.
+A minimum GPA of 3.0 from their previous baccalaureate nursing program; a minimum GPA of 3.2 from a previous Master’s in Nursing program.

 - Evidence of a current unencumbered license as a Registered Nurse.
 A MN license required.
 Other state licenses will be required for clinical rotations in those states.

-- A minimum of five years active and current clinical practice as a Registered Nurse.
+- A minimum of five years active and current clinical practice as a RN preferred, three years required.

 - Satisfactory results of a certified federal criminal background check at time of admission and annually thereafter; additional testing may be required for clinical placement, e.g. alcohol-drug testing, HIV testing, etc.

-- Evidence of an undergraduate or graduate statistics course within 5 years on an official transcript before enrolling in NUR520 – Research Methods in Nursing and NUR520P, the associated practicum.
+- Evidence of an undergraduate or graduate statistics course before enrolling in NUR520 – Research Methods in Nursing and NUR520P, the associated practicum.

 International students may be required to submit additional materials.
 To learn more about these additional requirements, visit International Graduate Admissions.